Using ajp to forward requests to Tomcat from Apache

 workers.properties

-Read up on what a worker is.
-In our case it is a tomcat instance that will do some work (by processing certain requests) on behalf of the web server.
+A worker, in our case, is a Tomcat instance that will do some work (by processing certain requests) on behalf of the web server.

 httpd.conf

-You can now restart apache and test that request urls under /examples are forwarded to tomcat.
+Restart apache and test that request URLs under /examples are forwarded to tomcat.